wessenstam/ts2019/index.rst

 In addition, all **New Hire SE < 1 year** will be required to complete the Nutanix 101 labs and **HYCU** Labs

-**For each lab you complete & validate, you'll be entered into a raffle to win a Gift Voucher** **Proctors will be regularly checking in with each table to validate completed labs.**
+**For each lab you complete & validate, you'll be entered into a raffle to win a Gift Voucher.**
+**Proctors will be regularly checking in with each table to validate completed labs.**

 Nutanix Core Labs